25 pieces to upgrade your style

 12. Khaki Chinos

-A pair of khaki cotton trousers are an absolute must.
+A pair of khaki chinos are an absolute must.
 Perfect for pairing with suit separates and an easy way to “dress up” a more casual look.

 13. Dark Denim Jeans

 Moving on to denim, now.
 Darker denim without any distressing, fading, etc. will be the most versatile pair, especially when you’re looking to build the ultimate beginner’s capsule wardrobe.
 Look for something fitted, but avoid tight or ‘skinny’ fit.

 Lighter wash denim will cover the sporty, casual side of the spectrum.
 Definitely a weekend essential.